Influence of Cathode Boundary and Initial Electron Swarm Width on Electron Swarm Parameter Determination with the Pulsed Townsend Experiment: State-of-the-art Evaluation Approach

-In the past, curve fitting of Pulsed Townsend electron current waveforms was performed using the following analytical expression \cite{Alise_thesis, Haefliger_thesis}:

-where $T\sub{e} = \dfrac{L}{W^{\mathrm{b}}}$ denotes the electron arrival time at the anode, $\tau\sub{D} = \dfrac{2\cdot D\sub{L}^{\mathrm{b}}}{{W^{\mathrm{b}}}^2}$ the characteristic time scale for electron diffusion, and $t\sub{0}$ an optional time shift (see section \ref{sec:fitting}).
-This expression results from considering a solution to the drift-diffusion equation~\eqref{eq:n_continuity} (terms up to second order) for an infinite domain with both the anode and cathode positioned at infinite distance ($z = \infty$ and $z = -\infty$, respectively) from the (initial) electron swarm, where the initial electron swarm is (for simplicity) further assumed to be released as a Dirac pulse (in space and time) of $n\sub{e,0}$ particles

-where $n\sub{e,0}$ denotes the number of initial electrons.
-The resulting (/underlying) electron number density profile $n\sub{e}(z, t)$ can be denoted as \cite{Ron_Book}:

-Recently, Casey et al. \cite{Casey_2021} have presented an electron current expression for the half-infinite domain case, where the cathode is placed at $z = -\infty$ and the anode at $z = L$, see equation \eqref{eq:casey-eq}.
+In the past, curve fitting of Pulsed Townsend electron current waveforms was performed using the following analytical expression \cite{Alise_thesis, Chachereau_2016, Pachin_2019, Haefliger_thesis}: where $T\sub{e} = \dfrac{L}{W^{\mathrm{b}}}$ denotes the electron arrival time at the anode, $\tau\sub{D} = \dfrac{2\cdot D\sub{L}^{\mathrm{b}}}{{W^{\mathrm{b}}}^2}$ the characteristic time scale for electron diffusion, and $t\sub{0}$ an optional time shift (see section \ref{sec:fitting}).
+The underlying model is given by a solution to the drift-diffusion equation (i.e., equation~\eqref{eq:n_continuity} with terms up to second order) for an infinite domain with both the cathode and anode positioned at infinite distance ($z = -\infty$ and $z = \infty$, respectively) from the (initial) electron swarm, where the initial electron swarm is (for simplicity) further assumed to be released as a Dirac pulse (in space and time) of $n\sub{e,0}$ particles The resulting electron number density profile $n\sub{e}(z, t)$ can be denoted as \cite{Ron_Book}: Recently, Casey et al. \cite{Casey_2021} have presented an electron current expression for the half-infinite domain case, where the cathode is placed at $z = -\infty$ and the anode at $z = L$, see equation \eqref{eq:casey-eq}.
 A more accurate swarm parameter extraction is enabled by using this expression for curve fitting \cite{Hanut_PT, Marnik_PT}.
 Example curve fitting results are illustrated in \textbf{Fig.~\ref{fig:example-fitting}A}.
 Furthermore, Casey et al. \cite{Casey_2021} provided a detailed discussion on the role and differentiation of flux and bulk swarm parameters, which is not repeated here in the interest of brevity.